Search

 Cultivation

-Garlic prefers light, wellmanured soil in a sunny position.
+Garlic prefers light, well manured soil in a sunny position.
 In heavy soil, work in some sand or grow on ridges to ensure good drainage.

-Rake the soil to a fine texture.summer when the foliage has died Separate the cloves, selecting down, easing them out with a fork.
-Those at least 1cm (’/lin) wide.
-Garlic is sometimes affected by Plant in October or November for onion eelworm and white rot.
-Best results, or in February.
-Plant 15cm (6m) apart, pointed end up- GaHic has fl unique flayour am1 t() wards, and 2..V 10cm (1 -4m) deep.
-Many, is indispensable in the kitchen.
+Rake the soil to a fine texture in summer when the foliage has died.
+Separate the cloves, selecting down, easing them out with a fork.
+Those at least 1cm (in) wide.
+Garlic is sometimes affected by the Plant in October or November for onion eelworm and white rot.

 Horseradish (Armoracia rusticana) is difficult to eradicate from cultivated areas so grow a few plants in a corner of the garden.

-The roots are long, white and fleshy and grow to about 30cm (12in) long, 1.6cm (/iin) thick.
+The roots are long, white and fleshy and grow to about 30cm (12in) long, 1.6cm (in) thick.
 The leaves grow straight from the base, to a length of 60-90cm (2-3ft), and die down in winter.

 Cultivation